cr7ritesh/Score-Tracker/README.md

-This is an app which can be used to track scores in a basketball game.
+This is an app which can be used to track score in a basketball game.